Code-Institute-Submissions/iKelvvv-MS1/README.md

 # Known Bugs
   - On some mobile devices the navigation bar appears behind the content.
 This was rectified by adding a z-index to the CSS for the navigation bar.
   - My first implementation of the navigation bar was not responsive on mobile devices, meaning that the design was floating off the screen.
-This was rectified by implementing a new nav bar that included a hamburger style button when the screen size gets smaller.
+This was rectified by implementing a new navbar that included a hamburger style button when the screen size gets smaller.
   - The form styling on some mobile devices do not match the web styles.
-This was rectified by adding webkit appearance, appearance in the CSS and set the value to none.
+This was rectified by adding WebKit appearance, appearance in the CSS and set the value to none.
   - The video on the home page was not responsive.
 This was fixed by adding a height value in the CSS in smaller media queries.
   - The managerial career stats section was also not responsive.
 This was fixed by adding a smaller font-size value to the media query of max-width 635px.
 This allowed the whole section to be visible on mobile devices.
   -